ishandutta2007/free-api/README.md

  - VAT invoice identification (can be called online) : Identify and structure return value-added The fields of tax invoices and their —— <a href="https://www.free-api.com/doc/16" target='_blank'> Interface address </a>

- <b > Business license identification (can be called online) : Supports identification of key fields of business license, including unit name —— <a href = "https://www.free-api.com/doc / 17" target = '_ blank'> Interface address </a>
+ - Business license identification (can be called online) : Supports identification of key fields of business license, including unit name —— <a href = "https://www.free-api.com/doc / 17" target = '_ blank'> Interface address </a>

  - License plate recognition (can be called online) : Supports recognition of motor vehicle license plates in mainland China, including regions —— <a href="https://www.free-api.com/doc/18" target='_blank'> Interface address </a>